Vacations as a time of connection with God, your spouse and nature: Insights from St. John Paul II

 Appears in: Archdiocesan News

-With summer upon us, many people take some take to go on vacation.
+With summer upon us, many people take some time to go on vacation.
 Sometimes the idea of taking a vacation can feel like an added burden, especially when there are financial struggles or a lot of energy to expend to make it logistically happen.
 However, St. John Paul II reminded us that “we all in fact need an occasional period of extended physical, psychological and spiritual rest.
 Especially for those who live in large cities, it is important that they immerse themselves in nature for a while.”[2]

 As St. John Paul II gave this Angelus Address in 1997, he shared that “Next Wednesday I too will go to the mountains of Val d’Aosta to spend a few days resting and relaxing.”[3]
 St. John Paul II was definitely not a stranger to living out the importance of vacationing given that throughout his life, he enjoyed taking time to go on hiking, kayaking and skiing trips, to name a few.
 Given the example of St. John Paul II, how can you, your spouse and possibly your children, go on a vacation that can be rejuvenating?